lter/Clim-HydroDB-2.0/instructions/CUAHSI_table_descriptions.md

 # CUAHSI Table Descriptions

 This doc was created from the
-1. CUAHSI Standard Formatting Template (Excel file) also in this directory
+1. CUAHSI Standard Formatting Template (see Excel file in CUAHSI_documentation dir)
-2. screenshot of the general table arrangement.
+2. screenshot of the general table arrangement, from the CUAHSI guide PDF.